From Hell to Texas: Production

 Dennis Hopper, who had trained as a Method actor, walked off the set of From Hell to Texas several times over disagreements with director Henry Hathaway, who would continually order Hopper to "get over there and hit your mark and say your lines like I tell ya."
 After shooting on the film was completed, Hopper acquired the reputation of being "difficult."
 He was dropped from his Hollywood contract and did not act in a major studio film again until he appeared in The Sons of Katie Elder (1965).
 Ironically, that film was also directed by Henry Hathaway.

 Hathaway has described the editing of From Hell to Texas in an oral history edited by Rudy Behlmer and conducted by production designer Polly Platt.
 It describes the role of Barbara McLean, then the head of the editing department at 20th Century Fox.
 After Ms. McLean's son, Johnny Ehrin, took over editing chores on the film while Hathaway was already at work directing another film, the director returned to the studio to look at the completed work and was aghast at what he saw.
 He contacted McLean, who took a look at her son's editing and was equally horrified.
 So she and Hathaway spent an entire weekend, with virtually no rest, re-editing the film.
 Hathaway concludes the story by judging McLean's work approvingly.
 He recalls thinking that her editing had made his western "another movie.
 Just a complete other picture".

-Writer Wendell Mayes said he thought it was a "superb Western" and enjoyed working with Hathaway.

 Fox decided to change the title of the film from The Hell Bent Kid at late notice after advertising had been prepared as it was decided that the original title did not adequately describe the film's values and it might also be considered a B-movie.